isaureCdB/ProtNAff/INSTALLATION.md

 When miniconda is installed you will be able to use both environement of ProtNAff, to do so you will need to lauch those lines into the ProtNAff folder:

-conda create -n protnaff --file protnaff_requirements.txt
+`conda create -n protnaff --channel conda-forge --file protnaff_requirements.txt`

-conda create -n attract --file attract_requirements.txt
+`conda create -n attract --channel schrodinger --file attract_requirements.txt`

+4. You need 1 more tool which is jq, on Ubuntu you can run the following command:

+`sudo apt install jq`

 4. To finish you need to add several variable of environement.
 To do so you have add them in your .bashrc.

-Copy paste those lines by changing user by the name of your user and path by the path to ProtNAff:

-echo 'export MY_CONDA=/home/user/miniconda3' >> ~/.bashrc

-echo 'export PROTNAFF=/path/ProtNAff/' >> ~/.bashrc

-echo 'export PATH=$PROTNAFF:$PATH' >> ~/.bashrc

-echo 'export PYTHONPATH=$PROTNAFF:$PYTHONPATH' >> ~/.bashrc
+We created a bash file that will do it for you, run the following command:

+`bash add_env_var.sh`

 5. Then you need to source your .bashrc or open a new terminal.